SAP-samples/teched2023-IN260/exercises/ex4/README.md

    run(context, "C", () -> updateSFSF(session));
    ```

-- [ ] 🔨 **Disable all resilience patterns except for the rate limiter and set it to allow **_one_** request every 30 seconds.
+- [ ] 🔨 **Disable all resilience patterns except for the rate limiter and set it to allow _one_ request every 30 seconds.**

-When testing this now you should see the computation succeed, even though we run 4 times within the 30 second time frame.
+When testing this now you should see the computation succeed, even though we run 4 times within the 30-second time frame.
 But since we are setting a different tenant for each execution and the isolation is applied per tenant level by default all four calls are permitted.

 Of course, it depends on your business logic whether an operation is specific to a tenant (or even a specific user), or if the operation is independent of the current tenant.